 Test your product before launching it to make sure there is enough demand.

 Target growth marketing strategies according to your target customers' buying habits.

-Put enough investment in product development and research.
+Invest generously in product development and research.

 Set measurable goals for your team and frequently refine your approach.